mikel072889/dogs-quiz-project2/README.md

 ### Bugs
 * Page not refreshing and reloading properly when user exits quiz by clicking the header.
 The location.reload() method has been used fix this.
+* Input field accepting a blank space as username input and still allows user to enter quiz.
+Empty input check feature added and returns an error message if input is empty.

 ![Reload Page](docs/readme-images/location-reload.jpg)